The Longevity Genes in Founder Populations Project

 Review the sponsor-provided synopsis that highlights what the study is about and why it is being conducted.

 We believe extreme longevity is due to specific genes which function to delay aging and prevent disease.
-The purpose of our research is to identify the genes/mutations associated with healthier aging; to understand the biological functions of these genes/mutations; and to develop therapies to replicate these preservative genetic activities in individuals who do not have the genetic profile for longevity.
+The purpose of the research is to identify the genes/mutations associated with healthier aging; to understand the biological functions of these genes/mutations; and to develop therapies to replicate these preservative genetic activities in individuals who do not have the genetic profile for longevity.

 Detailed Description